Eric Booker: Nathan's Famous Hot Dog Eating Contest results

 Booker trains for competitions by trying to stretch his stomach and develop jaw strength.
 He eats large amounts of fruit and vegetables and drinks gallons of water in a sitting position in order to stretch his stomach and chews over 20 pieces of gum at a time to build jaw strength.
 He maintains that competitive eating is a healthy sport and has lost weight since he began competing.
 As of 2022, he is ranked 27th by the IFOCE.
 Booker is also known for his YouTube channel, BadlandsChugs, in which he primarily performs soda chugging challenges, including Mountain Dew, Sprite, Gatorade, and milk.
 In 2019, over the span of a year, his YouTube channel amassed over 3 million subscribers.

 Nathan's Lemonade Chugging Contest (2021-present)

 At the 2021 Nathan's Hot Dog Eating Contest, Booker won a lemonade drinking contest by consuming one gallon of lemonade in under 40 seconds.
 He captured his second lemonade chugging contest title in 2022, and repeated in 2023, setting a record of 23.08 seconds.
 In 2024, he continued his lemonade-chugging winning streak, breaking his 2023 record with a time of 21 seconds.

 For the 2025 contest, Booker drank a gallon and a half of lemonade.
+He drank a gallon of lemonade in 21 seconds to capture his sixth consecutive title in 2026.